kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/graph-setup.md

 ### Time column

 A time column indicates the timestamp column that record when the event occured.
-It is used to prevent temporal leakage during subgraph sampling, *i.e.* for a given anchor time only events are preserved with timestamp less than or equal to the given anchor time.
+It is used to prevent temporal leakage during subgraph sampling, i.e. for a given anchor time only events are preserved with timestamp less than or equal to the given anchor time.
 Time column data must obey to datetime format to be correctly parsed by `pandas.to_datetime`.
 Each table can have at most one time column.
-A time column may not exist for all tables, but will be required when predicting future aggregates over fact tables, *e.g.*, the count of all orders in the next seven days.
+A time column may not exist for all tables, but will be required when predicting future aggregates over fact tables, e.g., the count of all orders in the next seven days.

 ## Graph Schema